superstreamlabs/gitbook-backup/memphis/concepts/scaling.md

 Scale-out is a concept that exists in distributed applications only.

-As stated above, In such a scale type, each cluster node act as a stateless worker of the cluster, and when more power is needed, we add more cluster workers.
+In such a scale type, each cluster node act as a stateless worker of the cluster, and when more power is needed, we add more cluster workers.
+In Memphis's case, this means adding more Memphis Brokers to handle the increasing workload.
+Please refer down below for a example on how to add more Memphis brokers.

 #### A step-by-step guide to adding more Memphis brokers